Essential Education, Focused on the Future

 - FINA 6125 Cryptocurrency, Blockchain, and their Business Applications (2 credits)

 - FINA 6123 Financial Services Industry (2 credits)

 - FINA 6222 Mergers and Acquisitions (2 credits)

 - FINA 6325 Behavioral Finance (2 credits)

 - FINA 6621 International Financial Management (2 credits)

-Noncredit 1: On occasion, external speakers will be brought in to enhance the experiential learning component of the MS in Finance program.
-Students are required to attend such meetings, and their participation will be assessed on a pass/fail basis.
+Non-Credit 1: External speakers are invited throughout the year to enhance the experiential learning component of the MS in Finance program.
+Students are required to attend such meetings, and participation is assessed on a pass/fail basis.

-Noncredit 2: Students will be required to pass the online ethics module from the Chartered Financial Analyst Institute by the end of the summer.
-Successful completion will be a requirement of the Fundamentals of Finance II course.
+Non-Credit 2: Students are required to pass the online ethics module from the Chartered Financial Analyst (CFA) Institute by the end of the first semester.
+Successful completion is a prerequisite of the Fundamentals of Finance II course.